Mathildap/SCOREBOARD-REACT/README.md

 ---

 Scoreboard where you can add and remove players and score.
-The players are sorted in order by most points.
+The players are sorted in order by highest score.